Kyle Farmer Player Props: Twins vs. Padres

 Kyle Farmer At The Plate

-- Farmer has driven in a run in three games this year (27.3%), including one multiple-RBI game.
+- Farmer has driven in a run in three games this season (25.0%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.